FlorianLatapie/PNS-SI4-S7_MwSOC_VOD/Sujet.md

+# Summary

+This lab has to be delivered by next week: if your lab session is Wednesday 28th of september, you have to deliver it at latest, the Wednesday 5th of October at Noon.
+If your lab session is on Monday 3rd of October, you have to deliver it on Monday 10th at 8 am.
+(I will translate that constraint into dates, by putting students in groups: the one that has lab on wednesday, the other group that has the lab session on monday, perhaps this will need me to define 2 devoirs on this page of the LMS).

+You have to prepare a .zip, that contains the source code in Java.
+Your codes must be commented.
+If needed, (but not mandatory), you can provide an attached Readme file if you think this can be useful.
+The lab must be done by group of (maximum) two students, and you have to clearly indicate the name of the 2 students.
+You can work with a student that is having lab the same day as you, but, that may not mandatory belong to the same group.

 # Subject

 The goal is to program in RMI a client-server application that simulates an online platform that delivers Videos On Demand (video=film).

 The client should to be able to `sign in` (create an account) and `login` (connect to an account) on the server.